dhhyi/travel-packlist/libs/documentation/src/doc/remote-rules-documentation.md

 On the settings page, you can enter an URL to a remote rules file.
 The server behind the URL must answer to the request with a plain text file containing the rules.
+This is sometimes also called a "raw" link, that is often undocumented or hard to find.

 ## Suggested Sources